-Theft, which is also known as larceny, is committed any time a person wrongfully takes another person's property with no intention to return it to its rightful owner.
-If you have been accused of committing theft, it's important to speak to a criminal defense attorney in Norman, Oklahoma right away.
-Call or email Worden Law Firm today to discuss your charges.
+Theft, which is also known as larceny, is committed any time a person wrongfully takes property.
+If you have been accused of committing theft, it's important to speak to a criminal defense attorney right away.
+Contact Worden & Carbitcher today to discuss your charges.

 Larceny crimes are divided into two degrees - Grand Larceny and Petit Larceny.

 Petit Larceny occurs when the value of the property stolen is less than $1000 and/or the property is not taken from another person.
 Punishments range from up to 6 months in jail or fines between $10 - $500.

 Grand Larceny, on the other hand, exceeds the $1000 limit of petit larceny or the property was taken from another person, even if the amount is under $1000.
 Grand larceny becomes a felony charge rather than a misdemeanor.

 Punishments for Grand Larceny vary.
 If the amount stolen is greater than $1000, the punishment is a maximum jail time of 1 year and a max fine of $1000.
 However, if the property taken includes firearms, was stolen from another person, or ranges between $1000 and $2500, the punishment can go up to two years at the Department of Corrections, or one year jail time and up to $1000 in fines.

 If the property stolen reaches between $2500 and $15,000, you could be facing up to five years in jail.
 If it exceeds $15,000, jail time can go up to eight years.

 These are serious consequences.
 If you're facing a larceny charge of any kind, it's pertinent that you meet with an attorney as soon as possible.